1. Who are you and where are you from?

 We choose the best components we think that attributes to a pair of performance wheels.
 At the same time, we want to continue to make them affordable without bursting your wallet.

 Customisation, serviceability, workmanship, high stiffness, ultra-smooth rolling and affordability - these are some of the demands our wheels has to meet.
 A mediocre bicycle frame can still perform fairly well with a good set of wheels while an expensive frame will perform poorly with inferior wheels.
-So in our opinion, the wheelset is one of the most or otherwise the most crucial component in a bicycle.
+So in our opinion, the wheelset is one of the most or otherwise the most important component in a bicycle.

-Rims: We offer three series of rims, namely the Enves, the UCI approved SL28 and the innovative Venn rims with unique construction methods.
+Rims: We offer a few series of rims, namely the Enves, the UCI approved SL28 and the innovative Venn rims with unique construction methods.
 They meet our high expectations as a wheel builder that demands competitive weight, lateral trueness, radial roundness and the ability to accept high spoke tensions without buckling.
 We can attest to the rims’ qualities when we keep the tolerances of our wheels within 0.2mm laterally and 0.4mm radially under the load of high spoke tensions.

-Spokes: Spokes are the linkages between the rims and the hubs and part of it acts like a suspension system between them.
+Spokes: Spokes are the linkages between the rims, the hubs and part of it acts like a suspension system between them.
 They come in varying cross section diameters and different profiles like bladed or round.
 Choosing the right spokes for the application is very important.
 For instance, we do not need spokes that are meant for tandem wheels to be used on road bikes and vice versa.
 We use the popular Sapim CX Ray for most of our road wheels as they are light, aero and easy to work with.
 Most importantly, they create a stiff and responsive wheel set as the outcome.

-Workmanship: Even with all the right components the crucial step is proper workmanship when assembling and building the components.
+Workmanship: Even with all the right components the final important step is proper workmanship when assembling and building the components.
 We begin by preparing the parts for the building process.
 Part of this is also ensure that the nipples doesn't seize with the rim and spokes during the stage when the spokes are under high tension load.
 Once the wheel is built completely, we stressed the spokes for them to be properly bedded into the rims and the hubs.
 And repeat the entire trueing and tension process.
 So when you begin to ride the wheels, you won’t face problems of the wheels going out of true shortly.
 That being said, we true our wheels to tolerances of 0.2mm laterally and 0.4mm radially with a 95% consistent spoke tension.
 A good and solid workmanship will ensure that the wheels’ integrity remains virtually intact even when it undergoes a high impact such as an event of an accident, thus assuring your safety further.

 3. Do you ship to my country?